|The Book of Common Prayer|

 We present here several dozen Books of Common Prayer, and related works, from all over the Anglican Communion.
 Click on one of the links at left and start exploring.
 Or see the link below for books you can actually hold in your hands.

 Search: Looking for a particular word of phrase?
-Now you can search this entire site - over two dozen complete Books of Common Prayer, plus all the other material we have.
+Now you can search this entire site - several dozen complete Books of Common Prayer, plus all the other material we have.

 What's New: New Additions, Revisions, and Future Projects.
 What's new here, and what will be coming (eventually).